 Related: Beauty Pie Luxury Skincare Review

-I think it was renowned British beauty blogger Caroline Hirons that once said something like, and I paraphrase, when it comes to skincare, your serums and treatments are like your dresses, while a moisturizer is like a good coat.
+I think renowned British beauty blogger Caroline Hirons once said something like, and I paraphrase, when it comes to skincare, your serums and treatments are like your dresses, while a moisturizer is like a good coat.

-In other words, the serums and treatments really do the work in your skincare routine and the moisturizer should be used to help the serum/treatment do its job and seal it into the skin.
-I never forgot that.
-The serum is the star of the show, and thus, that’s where your money should be spent.
+In other words, the serums and treatments really do the work in your skincare routine, and you should use your moisturizer to help the serum/treatment do its job and seal it into the skin.

 When applying your skincare from here on out, think about applying products in order from thinnest to thickest.
 Thicker products tend to be occlusive and somewhat block the absorption of products that follow.

 Hyaluronic Acid Serum